Frequently asked questions

 All of my ICISF courses are available online.
 Assisting Individuals in Crisis and Psychological Body Armor are the two courses that are most effectively taught online.

-Group Crisis Intervention is available online and provides online practices that are very relevant in today’s online environment.
+Group Crisis Intervention is available online and provides online practices that are very relevant in today’s virtual environment.
 In-person practice or practical training is a recommended companion to this course.

 The combined 3-day (27 hour) Assisting Individuals in Crisis and Group Crisis Intervention course is available online.
 My suggestion for this online training is to incorporate an evening session in advance of the three days in order to reach the required hours.
 Three sequential 9-hour days online is difficult learning for anyone.